zarzycki/cymep/README.md

 There are two folders within the package that may be helpful:

-1. An example of generating a TempestExtremes trajectory file from reanalysis is found in XXXXXX.
-This script reads in XXXX data and generates a track file on NCAR Cheyenne.
+1. An example of generating a TempestExtremes trajectory file from reanalysis is found in `${CYMEP}/tempest-tc/`.
+This script reads in MERRA2 data and generates a track file on NCAR Cheyenne.
-2. Sample scripts for creating alternative formats can be found in `./convert-traj/`.
+2. Sample scripts for creating alternative formats can be found in `${CYMEP}/convert-traj/`.
 For example, one could use `ibtracs_to_tempest.ncl` to generate a text-based file compatibile with the software package from an IBTrACS NetCDF file.

 ### 2. Create a CSV file describing model configurations